 The cashew, known botanically as Anacardium occidentale, is the seed of a tropical evergreen shrub related to mango, pistachio and poison ivy.
-Originating in Brazil, the cashew plant made its way to India and East Africa in the 16th century via Portuguese sailors.
-Commercial growers in the 21st century cultivate cashews in warm, humid climates across the globe, with Vietnam, Nigeria, India, Brazil, and Indonesia among the top producers of 23 cashew countries.
+Commercial growers cultivate cashews in warm, humid climates across the globe, with Vietnam, Nigeria, India, Brazil, and Indonesia among the top producers.
 Cashews are harvested by hand.

 Pressed cashews yield a light- to dark-yellow oil better used as a salad dressing ingredient or finishing oil than a cooking oil.
 It also has cosmetic applications as a skin moisturizer and carrier oil for aromatherapy treatments.